who-else-but-arjun/Ethos_Round2/README.md

 # Abstract

-In this paper, we propose a facial image enhancement pipeline specifically tailored for low-quality CCTV footage, which is frequently affected by issues such as poor lighting, low resolution, and motion blur.
+In this project, we propose a facial image enhancement pipeline specifically tailored for low-quality CCTV footage, which is frequently affected by issues such as poor lighting, low resolution, and motion blur.
 The proposed pipeline integrates four core components: face